updated from May 16 2025 Some women today get married on plantations. OG rebellious women lit a match and tried to burn that torture chamber d

 During the war, she did what many would not dare:

-She attempted to burn down her enslaverâs house while he was asleep inside.
+She attempted to burn down her enslaverâs house -who separated her from her children-while he was asleep inside.

 Let that sit for a moment.